Supported Initiatives

 • Printable flyers and posters

-Summer EBT is a new-to-NJ child nutrition program intended to reduce hunger and food insecurity for children who lose access to free school meals through the National School Lunch Program (NSLP) and School Breakfast Program (SBP) during the summer when school is not in session.
-Starting in the summer of 2024, NJ will be sending an EBT card to every eligible child to purchase food at participating retailers.
+Summer EBT is a child nutrition program intended to promote day-to-day food security for children who lose access to free school meals through the National School Lunch Program (NSLP) and School Breakfast Program (SBP) during the summer when school is not in session.
+Introduced in the summer of 2024, NJ will send an EBT card to every eligible child to purchase food at participating retailers.

 For more information, visit the NJ Summer EBT website here